FlatLang/Flat/README.md

 Optional arguments to the Compiler Include:
   * `-csource` Output the compiled c source files during compilation.
   * `-verbose` or `-v` Output debugging messages during compilation.
+  * `-dry` Perform a dry-run of the compilation.
+Do not compile into an executable.
   * `-gcc` Compile the c code with the GCC (GNU Compiler Collection) compiler.
   * `-tcc` Compile the c code with the TCC (Tiny C Compiler) compiler.